joway/sheetsql/README.md

 Google Spreadsheet as a Database.

+## Purpose

+In the past, I often asked by non-technical colleagues to do some DB scripts jobs to mapping their spreadsheets data to the production database.
+And when their data changes the same work needs to be done again.
+Since these data are not changed too frequently(compared with other online data), it's also not worth to make a content management system for them.

+But why don't make their spreadsheets as a real production database?
+That's what ["Single source of truth"](https://en.wikipedia.org/wiki/Single_source_of_truth) means.
+What's more, you even could write back some statistical data like "Page View" to the spreadsheets, so they could see the feedback clearly and continue to optimize the content.

 ## Requirements

 1. Create a Google Spreadsheet and populate the first row with the columns names, here is an [Example Sheet](https://docs.google.com/spreadsheets/d/1ya2Tl2ev9M80xYwspv7FJaoWq0oVOMBk3VF0f0MXv2s/edit?usp=sharing).